 COVID-19 UPDATE: We are still on an extended timeout for the remaining dates of our 2020 live tour.
 For now, we will keep creating new ways to stay connected with you.

-Globetrotters Showman Big Easy Lofton gets his nickname from growing up in New Orleans and his easy-going nature, which is a trait that helped him thoroughly enjoy his three runs on “The Amazing Race.”
+Globetrotters Showman Big Easy Lofton gets his nickname from growing up in New Orleans and his easy going nature, which is a trait that helped him thoroughly enjoy his three runs on CBS-TV’s popular “The Amazing Race.”
 Big Easy and his partner finished as high as second place on the show.

-Big Easy is also a world record holder, owning the Guinness World Records records for the farthest basketball hook shot (72 feet 6.25 inches) and the farthest blindfolded basketball hook shot (58 feet, 2.4 inches).
+Big Easy is also a world record holder, owning the Guinness World Record for the farthest basketball hook shot (72 feet 6.25 inches) and the farthest blindfolded basketball hook shot (58 feet, 2.5 inches).